 Mandatory Travel Insurance:

-As a requirement of participation on this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
-The policy provider, policy number and contact phone number must be provided prior to departure date.
+As a requirement for participation in this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
+The policy provider, policy number, and contact phone number must be provided prior to departure date.
 Please contact ExpeditionTrips for details.

-Cabin accommodations; all meals on board the ship; onboard lectures and access to public areas; services of expedition leaders; shore excursions as described; one-night hotel accommodation (twin share basis) the night prior to embarkation, including breakfast; pre- and post-cruise group transfers; shipboard accommodations; all meals onboard the ship.
+Cabin accommodations and meals aboard the ship; onboard lectures and access to public areas; services of expedition leaders; shore excursions as described; one-night hotel accommodation (twin share basis) the night prior to embarkation, including breakfast; pre- and post-cruise group transfers; shipboard accommodations; all meals onboard the ship.
 Subject to change without notice.

-Airfare to and from your home to the port of departure and port of arrival; passport and visa fees; travel insurance; items of a personal nature such as laundry, drinks and medical services; gratuities; landing fees ($650 per person); fuel surcharge may apply.
+Airfare to and from your home to the port of departure and port of arrival; passport and visa fees; travel insurance; items of a personal nature such as laundry, drinks, and medical services; gratuities; landing fees; fuel surcharge may apply.